augustodamasceno/simutank/README.md

   Department of Computer Engineering and Automation - DCA
   Center of Technology - CT
   Federal University of Rio Grande do Norte - UFRN, Natal, Brazil

+#Configuration
+To configure the simulator, see line 30 and following lines.

 #Communication
 **READ voltage.
 The Pressure sensor sensitivity is 6.25 cm/V**